Aqueous Ammonia Purity Testing Method | Ammonium Hydroxide Molar Mass

 Molar Mass of Ammonia

-To calculate the molar mass of ammonia, add up the atomic masses of each element in the molecule.
+To calculate ammonia's molar mass, add the atomic masses of each element in the molecule.

 Nitrogen (N): 14.01